Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

 Select the same platform that was initially created.
 Click Next.
 ![Alt Text](Images/platform_selection.png)

 Leave the Domain with default details.
-Click next.
+Click Next.
 ![Alt Text](Images/domain_details.png)

 Review the Summary Page.
 CLick Next.
 ![Alt Text](Images/summary_page.png)

 #### Import Dhrystone source code
-After the application in created.
-Navigate to the ***src*** folder under the application as shown and import the Source_code files.
+After the application in created, navigate to the ***src*** folder under the application as shown and import the Source_code files.
 ![Alt Text](Images/import_source_code.png)

 Browse source path ``` /<Path to workspace>/Performance_Benchmark/Dhrystone/Source_code/ ```, select all source files and click ***Open*** to import.
 ![Alt Text](Images/browse_import_source_code_finish.png)

-Now all source files are imported, those source files can be seen in following screenshot.
+All the source files are imported and you can view them as shown in the following image.
 ![Alt Text](Images/expand_and_view_source_files.png)

 # Build Dhrystone application